dbaidya811/Chat-Genius.ai/README.md

 # 🤖 Chat-Genius AI
+Chat-Genius AI is an intelligent chatbot designed to provide quick and accurate responses.
+It can answer queries, assist with tasks, and engage in meaningful conversations.
+Built with advanced AI, it adapts to user needs, making interactions smooth and efficient.
+Ideal for businesses, support, and personal use.

 **Chat-Genius AI** is an intelligent chatbot designed to provide instant responses, assist with tasks, and engage in meaningful conversations.
 It adapts to user needs, making interactions seamless and efficient.